 Non ionising radiation ranges from extremely low frequency radiation, shown on the far left through the radiofrequency, microwave, and visible portions of the spectrum into the ultraviolet range.

-Extremely low-frequency radiation has very long wavelengths (in the order of a thousand kilometres or more) and frequencies in the range of 100 hertz or less.
-Radiofrequencies have wavelengths of between 1 and 100 metres and frequencies in the range of 1 million to 100 million hertz.
-Microwaves that we use to heat food have wavelengths that are about 1 hundredth of a metre long and have frequencies of about 10 billion hertz.
+Extremely low-frequency radiation has very long wavelengths (from three kilometres to thousands of kilometres) and frequencies in the range of 100,000 hertz or less.
+Radiofrequencies have wavelengths from a fraction of a centimetre up to 3000 meters and frequencies in the range of 100,000 hertz to 300 billion hertz.
+Microwaves that we use to heat food have wavelengths that are about 12.5 centimetres long and have frequencies of about 2.4 billion hertz.